-This scenario is similar to the high-ZEV case above, but rather than considering an accelerated roll out of passenger ZEVs, it assesses an accelerated roll out of medium and heavy duty electric vehicles.
+Similar to the high-ZEV case above, this case considers a more rapid deployment of zero emissions vehicle technologies; but rather than considering an accelerated roll out of passenger ZEVs, it assesses an accelerated roll out of medium and heavy duty electric vehicles.
 Based on analysis by CALSTART (see Annex B) if is assumed that the fleet of MD/HV electric vehicles in California grows to 137 thousand by 2030, three and a half times more than in Steady Progress.